telus/tds-core/src/components/Notification/Notification.md

 ```
 <Notification>
-  <strong>Tip:</strong> The services are best suited for larger business organizations ordering more than 50 plans on one account.
+  <Text bold>Tip:</Text> The services are best suited for larger business organizations ordering more than 50 plans on one account.
 </Notification>
 ```